 The supervisor is a Lecturer in Ecology in the School of Biological Sciences at the University of Reading.
 He has experience in applying experimental and modelling approaches in terrestrial ecology, and is particularly interested in both natural dispersal and assisted migration of tree species.

 The University of Reading, located west of London, England, provides world-class research education programs.
 The University’s main Whiteknights Campus is set in 130 hectares of beautiful parkland, a 30-minute train ride to central London and 40 minutes from London Heathrow airport.

 Our School of Biological Sciences conducts high-impact research, tackling current global challenges faced by society and the planet.
 Our research ranges from understanding and improving human health and combating disease, through to understanding evolutionary processes and uncovering new ways to protect the natural world.
 In 2020, we moved into a stunning new ~£60 million Health & Life Sciences building.
 This state-of-the-art facility is purpose-built for science research and teaching.
 It houses the Cole Museum of Zoology, a café and social spaces.

 Applicants should have a good degree (minimum of a UK Upper Second (2:1) undergraduate degree or equivalent) in Biological Sciences or a strongly-related discipline.
 Applicants will also need to meet the University’s English Language requirements.
-We offer pre-sessional courses that can help with meeting these requirements.
+We offer Our Pre-Sessional English courses - International Study and Language Institute, University of Reading that can help with meeting these requirements.

-How to apply: Submit an application for a PhD in Biological Sciences at http://www.reading.ac.uk/pgapply.
+Submit an application for a PhD in Ecology and Evolutionary Biology at http://www.reading.ac.uk/pgapply.